Confidentiality & privacy practices

-Health records are maintained through a secure electronic health records (EHR) system, and are completely separate from all other university records.
+Health records are maintained through a secure electronic health records (EHR) system, accessible only to Cornell Health’s workforce.
 The privacy of this information is protected by law.

 Cornell Health staff refer to the information in your health record only as needed to provide integrated care for you, and communicate with each other about your care through the secure EHR system.
 The EHR portal, myCornellHealth, facilitates confidential communication between providers and patients / clients.